-If you fail to price your house competitively, you may just miss the sale altogether.
-If your house is priced too high, potential buyers won’t even bother looking, and will instead look at new homes as they enter the market.
+If you fail to price your house competitively, you may miss the sale altogether.
+If your house is too high, potential buyers won’t even bother looking and will look at new homes as they enter the market.

 It’s a good idea to price your house slightly below comparables in your neighborhood.
 This will make it more likely that you end up with a bidding war on your hands, driving your closing price above what you listed it for.

-Your agent should be able to continually access your property to show people through.
-You’ll need to make sure it’s easy for anyone who is interested to take a look through your home.
+Your agent should be able to access your property to show people through continually.
+You’ll need to make sure it’s easy for anyone interested to take a look through your home.

-This means being as available as you can so your agent can show potential buyers through your home at a moment’s notice.
-This also means your home will need to be kept clean and in “showing” condition so you don’t have to do a last-minute deep clean before the buyer can go through.
+This means being available so your agent can show potential buyers your home at a moment’s notice.
+This also means your home needs to be kept clean and in “showing” condition so you don’t have to do a last-minute deep clean before the buyer can go through.

 Think Like Your Potential Buyer

 When someone is considering buying your home, you’ll hear them talk about how they would use each room.
-You want your house to be a clean slate that they can imagine decorating themselves and living in each day.
+You want your house to be a clean slate that they can imagine decorating themselves and living in daily.

 This means removing any personal items.
-If you’ve got your storage unit ready to go, now’s the time to get rid of any photos, souvenirs, or anything else that demonstrates that another family currently lives in the house.
+If you’ve got your storage unit ready to go, now’s the time to get rid of any photos, souvenirs, or anything else demonstrating that another family currently lives in the house.

 Think About First Impressions